ACFTest/locke/docs/Human-Readable-Doc.md

 ## Summary

-The **Token.sol** smart contract combines advanced token minting, daily supply limits, contributor management, and streamlined claiming logic.
-It ensures fairness, security, and efficiency in token distribution while maintaining compliance with pre-defined limits and adjusting for mountain time with daylight savings logic.
+The **Token.sol** smart contract combines advanced token minting, dynamic claim limit calculations, contributor management, and streamlined claiming logic.
+Tokens are minted only on demand when contributors claim them, and the contract dynamically calculates the **Max Daily Claim Limit** based on the **Base Claim Limit** and the **Total Previous Day Claims.**